wacncontent/CustomizeTool/output/articles/sql-database/sql-database-elastic-scale-overview-split-and-merge.md

 ### Azure Diagnostics

 The split-merge service uses Azure Diagnostics based on Azure SDK 2.5 for monitoring and diagnostics.
-You control the diagnostics configuration as explained here: [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](../cloud-services-dotnet-diagnostics.md).
+You control the diagnostics configuration as explained here: [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](/documentation/articles/cloud-services-dotnet-diagnostics).
 The download package includes two diagnostics configurations – one for the web role and one for the worker role.
-These diagnostics configurations for the service follow the guidance from [Cloud Service Fundamentals in Microsoft Azure](https://code.msdn.microsoft.com/windowsazure/Cloud-Service-Fundamentals-4ca72649).
+These diagnostics configurations for the service follow the guidance from [Cloud Service Fundamentals in Windows Azure](https://code.msdn.microsoft.com/windowsazure/Cloud-Service-Fundamentals-4ca72649).
 It includes the definitions to log Performance Counters, IIS logs, Windows Event Logs, and split-merge application event logs.

 ## Deploying Diagnostics